Why Is My Epoxy Resin Still Sticky?

 If this chemical reaction is somehow prevented or disrupted, a perfect cure is no longer possible, and the result is a sticky mess!

-Read how to measure & mix epoxy resin!
+Learn how to correctly measure & mix epoxy resin

 1. Not Measuring Accurately